megasilk53/som-external/docs/som60/README.md

 * [Creating a custom SDK](#create-a-custom-sdk)

 ### Downloading a developer's SD card image
-Summit Linux releases include a prebuilt SD card image as a starting point for evaluating and integrating a Summit Linux release on a Laird SOM.
-For the 60 SOM, these prebuilt images are found on at [60 SOM release page](https://github.com/LairdCP/SOM60-Release-Packages/releases).
+Summit Linux releases include a prebuilt SD card image as a starting point for evaluating and integrating a Summit Linux release on a Ezurio SOM.
+For the 60 SOM, these prebuilt images are found on at [60 SOM release page](https://github.com/Ezurio/SOM60-Release-Packages/releases).
 These releases are named som60sd-summit-A.B.C.D.tar.bz2.
 These prebuilt SD card images are good for quickly testing a SOM running the latest software.

 ### Flashing a developer's SD card image
 Once the image is downloaded.
 Extract the image: